ian97531/Halo/readme.md

 <script src="/halo/halo.sync.js"></script>
 ```

-Now your Backbone models and collections can interact with any Halo models or collection
+Now your Backbone models and collections can be bound to any Halo models or collection
 that have view objects registered with the Halo router.

 ```js